fenton1000/mf-portfolio-five-big-boring-shop/README.md

 ![Screenshot of iteration four timebox](documents/iteration-4.png "Iteration Four")

 For iteration 1 the story points total was set to 14.
-However only 6 PBIs were fully completed in the iteration with a a couple of PBIs ongoing at that point.
+However only 6 PBIs were fully completed in the iteration with a couple of PBIs ongoing at that point.
 Therefore at the start of iteration 2 the story point total was limited to 8.
-However in this iteration further PBIs were added throughout resulting in 22 points being completed.
-This gives and average velocity of approximately 14 points over the first two iterations.
+However, in this iteration further PBIs were added throughout resulting in 22 points being completed.
+This gives an average velocity of approximately 14 points over the first two iterations.
 In iteration 3 the total story points added in the beginning was 12.
+In Iteration 3, 4 story points were completed with some remaining PBIs in progress having their combined total reduced by a further four points.
+Taking the total completed for Iteration 3 therefore as 8 points, the average velocity after 3 iterations was 12 points.
+As the final iteration runs between the final mentoring session and the project deadline it is a shorter 4 day sprint.
+Based on the above therefore the preferred maximum story point total for iteration 4 is 6 points and the actual total in the Iteration 4 timebox at the start is 5 points.

 When assigning and prioritising PBIs in a timebox, it was ensured that the story-point total for must-have PBIs was set to less than 60% of the total.
 In practice the percentage was generally much lower than this maximum allowed.
 It was also ensured that could-have PBIs made up at least 20% of the story-point total.